PARGA, GREECE

 Kebabs, burgers, Moussaka, - everything was scrumptious!

-Awful picture of my rice dish, but
+Awful picture of my rice dish, butthe flavour was super!

 Simplicity, but done with skill and know-how.